xiaofengsong/csORF-finder/README.md

 More details can be found from [1]

 ## REFERANCE
-[1] Zhang M, Zhao J, Li C, Song J, Song X. csORF-finder is an effective ensemble learning approach for accurate identification of multi-species coding short open reading frames.
+[1] Zhang M, Zhao J, Li C, Jiang B, Song JN, Song XF. csORF-finder: an effective ensemble learning approach for accurate identification of multi-species coding short open reading frames.
+(Unpublished)

 ## CONTACT
-If you have any inqueries, please contact xfsong@nuaa.edu.cn；Jiangning.Song@monash.edu；mengzhang@nuaa.edu.cn.
+If you have any inqueries, please contact mengzhang@nuaa.edu.cn.